Pidongg/dl_histopathology/README.md

 # dl_histopathology

-Run prepare_data to get data into the format needed for training.
-(Performs patching and extracts bounding boxes from mask information.)
+Run `./data_preparation/run_data_prep_tau.py` or `./data_preparation/run_data_prep_bcss.py` to get data into the format needed for training.

-Datasets should be stored in a directory named for that dataset, with subdirectories "images" and "masks".

-Masks are stored as single-channel .png images, with each pixel value indicating that pixel's class.
+Datasets should include a directory named 'images', a directory named 'masks' if masks are available, and a directory named 'labels' for bounding box text files.

+Run `./yolo_scripts/run_train_yolo.py` to train a YOLOv8 model instance, and `./run_train_rcnn.py` to train a Faster R-CNN model instance.

+Run `./run_eval.py` to calculate evaluation metrics for a given model and test set.

+Trained models are available in the `./models` directory.